Hugh Dorsey

-Hugh Manson Dorsey (July 10, 1871 – June 11, 1948) was an American lawyer who was notable as the prosecuting attorney in the Leo Frank prosecution of 1913, that subsequently led to a lynching after Frank's death sentence was reduced to life imprisonment.
+Hugh Manson Dorsey (July 10, 1871 – June 11, 1948) was an American lawyer from Georgia.
+He was the prosecuting attorney in Leo Frank's wrongful prosecution in 1913 that subsequently led to a lynching after Frank's death sentence was reduced to life imprisonment.
 He was also a politician, a member of the Democratic Party, who was twice elected as the Governor of Georgia (1917–1921) and jurist who served for more than a decade as a superior court judge (1935–1948) in Atlanta.

 Early life and education

-Hugh Manson Dorsey was born in Fayetteville, Georgia on July 10, 1871 to Sarah Matilda (née Bennett) and Rufus T. Dorsey.
+Hugh Manson Dorsey was born in Fayetteville, Georgia, on July 10, 1871, to Sarah Matilda (née Bennett) and Rufus T. Dorsey.
 At the age of 8, he moved with his family in 1879 to Atlanta.
 His father was a judge and after moving to Atlanta formed the firm Wright and Dorsey with Judge William Wright.
 Dorsey attended local Atlanta schools.
-He attended school for a year in Hartwell, Georgia before returning to Atlanta.
+He attended school for a year in Hartwell, Georgia, before returning to Atlanta.

 Dorsey graduated from the University of Georgia in 1893 with a Bachelor of Arts.
 After studying law at the University of Virginia, he was admitted to the bar in Fayetteville.

 Personal life

-Dorsey married Adair Wilkinson of Valdosta, Georgia on June 29, 1911.
+Dorsey married Adair Wilkinson of Valdosta, Georgia, on June 29, 1911.
 Together, they had two sons, Hugh Manson Dorsey Jr. and James Wilkinson Dorsey.

 Dorsey's sister, Sarah, married Luther Rosser Jr., son of attorney Luther Rosser, who was chief counsel defending Leo Frank at trial and subsequent appeals.

 Career

 Dorsey joined his father's law firm in Atlanta in 1895.
 He was made a partner along with Arthur Heyman and the firm became Dorsey, Brewster, Howell and Heyman.
 After his father died in 1909, Dorsey became the head of the firm and remained until he withdrew from the partnership in August 1916.

 After working for several years with his father, in 1910, Dorsey was appointed solicitor general of the Atlanta Judicial Circuit by Governor Joseph M. Brown after the death of Charles D. Hill.
 He was a member of the Democratic Party, as were most established Whites in the South after Reconstruction.
-In 1913, Dorsey was prosecuting attorney (serving as the solicitor general of the Fulton County Superior Court) at the trial of Leo Frank, who was indicted for the murder of young factory worker Mary Phagan.
-Achieving conviction amid intense media coverage, Dorsey became famous.
-Frank, a Jewish northerner from Brooklyn, was eventually lynched by a mob two months after Governor John Slaton commuted his death sentence to life in prison.